ExistensialReset/flowmosr/core/RESOURCE_METRIC_STANDARDS.md

 ---

-# XI.
-CHILDREN & YOUTH TRAVEL
+## XI.
+MOBILITY, EXPLORATION & WORLD ACCESS

+For children and young people, the Baseline includes meaningful opportunities to travel beyond their immediate living environment.

-**Minimum experience:** Every individual aged 7–25 must have access to at least **two longer journeys** (train, boat, or equivalent), to experience different regions or cultures.
+As a reference minimum, every individual aged 7–25 should have access to at least two longer journeys during this developmental period, where desired and appropriate.

+Such journeys may include train, boat, or equivalent forms of accessible transportation.

+Every person has the right to access experiences beyond their immediate living environment.

+For children and young people, this includes meaningful opportunities to:

+- experience different regions, environments, or cultures
+- travel beyond their immediate local area
+- encounter people and ways of living different from their own

+Such opportunities must be:

+- accessible
+- safe
+- age-appropriate
+- culturally respectful
+- compatible with individual consent and preference

+No person is required to travel.

+The right is a right to access and opportunity, not a requirement to participate.

 - Travel is part of Baseline development
 - Must be safe, supervised as appropriate